 As we are all getting ready to compete again or for the first time, below is a top 10 list for those that have never been to a competition and a reminder for those of us that have but maybe want a refresher!

-1. Please NEVER call gyms directly for any reason.
+1. Please NEVER call or email gyms directly for any reason.
 Host gyms communicate with the TPA and/or Surgent's.
 We pass the start time information to you as soon as we get it and post it on the TPA website (surgentstpa.com) and communicate any other important information as we receive it.
+If you have meet specific feedback, again, please communicate that with the TPA and/or DJ directly (not the host gym).

 2. Bring your daughter to the competition at the designated report time and stay through the completion of ALL the awards.